 Minn.
 Stat. § 14.128, subd.
-1, requires an agency to determine whether a proposed rule will require a local government to adopt or amend any ordinances or other regulation in order to comply with the rule.
-The designation of cold water habitats may result in the requirement that MS4 permittees develop, implement, and enforce a regulatory mechanism (e.g., city ordinance) which construction activities must follow.
-However, in all or most cases, MS4 permits which are adjacent to or upstream of proposed cold water habitats are already in close proximity to existing cold water habitats.
-This is because most of the proposed cold water habitats are in the south east and north east portions of the state, which are both areas with a relatively high density of existing cold water habitats.
+1, requires an agency to determine whether a proposed rule will require a local government to adopt or amend any ordinances or other regulation to comply with the rule.
+The designation of coldwater habitats and Exceptional Use streams may result in the requirement that MS4 permittees develop, implement, and enforce a regulatory mechanism (e.g., city ordinance) which construction activities must follow.
+However, this would only be required if a regulatory mechanism is not already in place.
+For example, in many cases, MS4 permits adjacent to or upstream of proposed coldwater habitats are already in close proximity to existing coldwater habitats.
+This is because most of the proposed coldwater habitats are in the southeast and northeast portions of the state, which are both areas with a relatively high density of existing coldwater habitats.
 As a result, these permittees have likely already adopted ordnances that address protection of these habitats.
-The proposed Exceptional Use, Modified Use, and warm/cool water habitat designations will not have any effect on local ordinances or regulations.
+Overall, it is unlikely that a local government entity will be required to adopt or amend any ordinances or other regulation as a result of this rule revision.
+The proposed Modified Use and warm/cool water habitat designations will not have any effect on local ordinances or regulations.